sina-negarandeh/sina-negarandeh.github.io/_pages/about.md

 ## Research

-I am passionate about leveraging artificial intelligence and machine learning techniques and particularly enjoying opportunities to apply them to solve complex, real-world problems.
-My research interests include:
+I am fascinated by the potential of artificial intelligence and machine learning to tackle complex real-world problems.
+I enjoy identifying applications where these technologies can have a meaningful impact, and developing innovative solutions using the latest AI and ML techniques.
+My research interests span across:

 - **Artificial Intelligence**
   - **Machine Learning**